Salvage-Ex/Salvage-old2/doc/tor.md

-# Tor support in Galilel
+# Tor support in Salvage

-It is possible to run Galilel as a Tor hidden service, and connect to such services.
+It is possible to run Salvage as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many